Projects

 # Home assets

 If your workspace existed before the projects feature was introduced, a Home assets project is automatically created in your workspace.
 For users with assets in the Home folder, those assets will be migrated to the Home assets project.
-Users who do not have assets in the Home folder, will have an empty Home assets project, which they can delete if they have the necessary permission.
+Users who do not have assets in the Home folder, will have an empty Home assets project.

 The Home assets project is not automatically created in new workspaces.